 The Process – a Gray Wash

-The top of the desk was given a gray wash using a diluted gray chalk type paint.
+The top of the desk is given a gray wash using a diluted gray chalk type paint.
 You can find great paint options online HERE.
 You create the wash with paint by diluting the paint with water.
-The gray wash initially was a bit too light in my opinion.
+The gray wash initially is a bit too light in my opinion.
 We will come back to that.

 Next, the body of the desk is hand painted in a light tiffany blue color.

-After Skye, a bolder turquoise called Cyan is added over top of it.
+After Skye, a bold turquoise called Cyan is added over top of it.
 Doing this will create a bit of depth.
-I’ll get a close up to show further down.
+I’ll get a close-up to show further down.

-To darken up the top while still revealing some of the wood grain underneath I went over the stone wash with Ebony protective glaze.
-The ebony glaze added just the right amount of darker gray to the top.
+To darken up the top while still revealing some of the wood grain underneath I go over the stone wash with Ebony protective glaze.
+The ebony glaze adds just the right amount of darker gray to the top.
 As an added bonus, the Ebony glaze is also a protective finish.

 The Hardware – Painted Hardware

-The original hardware was kept, cleaned and painted in the same stone gray that was used for the wash on top.
-Silver opulence was then added over stone, giving a slight metallic finish to the hardware.
+The original hardware is kept, cleaned and painted in the same stone gray that is used for the wash on top.
+Silver opulence is then added over stone, giving a slight metallic finish to the hardware.
 This is my process for How to Prep, Paint Hardware.

 Painting Layers to Create Depth

-Bits of the lighter blue were revealed underneath the darker turquoise when distressed.
+Bits of the lighter blue are revealed underneath the darker turquoise when distressed.
 This little detail creates both a bit of depth and character.

 The Result – Turquoise Painted Desk